codalab/worksheets-examples/00-quickstart/README.md

-# Account Creation / Installation
+# Tutorial: Quickstart

+**Estimated time:** 15 minutes

+In this tutorial, you will create a CodaLab account, install the CodaLab CLI, upload some code and data, and run your first experiment.

+## 1. Create an account

-1. Go to http://worksheets.codalab.org, and click "Sign Up" in the top-right corner:
+1. Go to [http://worksheets.codalab.org](http://worksheets.codalab.org) and click "Sign Up" in the top-right corner.
 2. Fill out the subsequent form, and then submit the form using the "Sign Up" bottom in the bottom of the screen.
 3. A verification email will be sent to the email address you used to sign up.
 When you open it, there will be a link to follow in order to verify your account.
 4. After verifying your account, sign in again.
 This will bring you to "My Dashboard".
 This is a **special, read-only worksheet** that contains an overview of your activity and documents on Codalab.
 You can get back to this page at any time by clicking the "My Dashboard" button in the top-right.